 Baby’s heartbeat consultation

 From week 13 until week 24 of your pregnancy, you are always welcome at the walk-in ‘heartbeat consultation’ hours.
 Does the time between appointments feel too long, and would you just like to hear your baby’s heartbeat in between check-ups?
-You can come by, without needing to make an appointment.
+You can come by.

 We offer walk-in heartbeat consultation hours on Tuesdays (location Amsterdam Buitenveldert) and Thursdays (location Amstelveen Kamillelaan) from 2:45 to 3:15pm.
 We kindly request that you email the assistant beforehand that you will be coming.